 Thursday, September 14

 Based on America Walks’ successful Walking College distance-learning program, the curriculum has been designed to nurture the development of the “hard” and “soft” skills that are necessary to become effective change agents.
 The two 90-minute sessions will include TED-Talk style presentations, facilitated small-group discussion, and a comprehensive toolkit of resources.
-Click here to learn about Walking 101 Part 1.
+Click here to learn about Walking Advocacy 101 Part 1.

-Walking 101 Part 2 will focus on the “hard” skills.
+Walking Advocacy 101 Part 2 will focus on the “hard” skills.
 Participants will learn how to evaluate the built environment, design public spaces for people (not cars), master the public policy process, and identify project funding from local, state, federal, and private dollars.
 They will also study model campaigns, such as “Complete Streets” and “Vision Zero,” and receive mentoring in developing their own campaign outlines.

-Click here to learn about Walking 101-Part 1.
-If you want a high-level view of the walking advocacy landscape, so you can then focus on more specific knowledge and skills development, Walking 101 is for you.
+Click here to learn about Walking Advocacy 101-Part 1.
+If you want a high-level view of the walking advocacy landscape, so you can then focus on more specific knowledge and skills development, Walking Advocacy 101 is for you.
 It is recommended that participants plan to attend both sessions.

 - Mukul Malhotra, Board member, America Walks; Principal and Director of Urban Design, MIG Inc., Berkeley, CA

 - Molly O’Reilly, Board member, America Walks; President, Idaho Pedestrian and Bicycle, Sandpoint, ID

 - Jonathon Stalls, Founder, Walk2Connect, Denver, CO